 If you don’t feel up to the full return trip, you can plan the Loskop route from the western side of the trail.
 Starting from the ‘Sputnik’ you can follow the trail through the first valley As you summit out of the valley, there is a branch in the path leading south past a small hill to the next hill.
 Protruding in the center of the towering peaks around it, it offers a commanding panoramic view over looking both the Outeniqua and Montagu passes.

-One of the quirks of ox wagons used by the Voortrekkers was that the large diameter an wooden construction meant that a wagon couldn’t travel across a slope, otherwise the wheel would collapse.
+One of the quirks of ox wagons used by the Voortrekkers was that the wooden construction of the large diameter wheels meant that a wagon couldn’t travel across a slope, otherwise the wheel would collapse.

-With dogged determination and little time for engineering, the ox wagon routes over mountains subsequently went straight up a slope to mitigate this occuring.
-As one of the four passes traversing the Outeniqua Mounatians northwards from George into the Langkloof, the Voortrekker Trail is the oldest, with records of it being used as a trade route as early as 1831.
+With dogged determination and little time for engineering, the ox wagon routes over mountains subsequently went straight up a slope to mitigate the collapse of wheels occurring.
+As one of the four passes traversing the Outeniqua Mountains northwards from George into the Langkloof, the Voortrekker Trail is the oldest, with records of it being used as a trade route as early as 1831.
 In 1847 the construction of the Montagu Pass was carried out to replace the ‘Voortrekker Pass’.

 The route is still evident and is a popular hike between the top of the Montagu Pass and George.

-The name of this peak has recently be bestowed on a peak to the west of the Montagu Pass.
+The name of this peak has recently be bestowed on a peak to the west of the Montagu Pass as it towers above the watershed of the Keur River.
 There are two routes to the trig beacon.
 The shortest and most direct sets off from the quarry at the top of the Montagu Pass.
 The trail is well defined for the first section, but then fizzles out into the Fynbos as you approach the rocky area.
 The best is to stick to the ridge line.

 The longer route starts from the Sputnik, heads north straight up to the skyline.
 While there is no distinct trail, the route is simple – head east along the skyline.
 There are a few cairns and some green sections of wool sporadically attached to shrubs along the way.
 The western ascent to the trig beacon is not for the feint hearted and should only be attempted if you are confidant on rock and don’t suffer vertigo.
 As with so many of the trails in the Outeniqua Mountains, the views from the top are magnificent.